-2012 Seattle Mechanical Code
+2015 Seattle Mechanical Code

-First Printing: November 2013
+First Printing: February 2017

-COPYRIGHT © 2013 by INTERNATIONAL CODE COUNCIL, INC.
+COPYRIGHT © 2015 by INTERNATIONAL CODE COUNCIL, INC.

 ALL RIGHTS RESERVED.
-This 2012 Seattle Mechanical Code contains substantial copyrighted material from the 2012 International Mechanical Code, Third Printing, which is a copyrighted work owned by the International Code Council, Inc. Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example and not limitation, photocopying or recording by or in an information storage retrieval system).
-For information on permission to copy material exceeding fair use, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
+This 2015 Seattle Mechanical Code contains substantial copyrighted material of the International Code Council, Inc. and/or its affiliates.
+Without advance written permission from the copyright owner, no part of this book may be reproduced, distributed or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example, and not limitation, photocopying, or recording by or in an information storage retrieval system).
+For information on use rights and permissions, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).

-Trademarks: "International Code Council," the "International Code Council" logo and the "International Mechanical Code" are trademarks of the International Code Council, Inc.
+"International Code Council," the "International Code Council," logo, "ICC," the "ICC" logo, and the "International Mechanical Code" are trademarks of the International Code Council, Inc. and/or its licensors (as applicable), and may not be used without permission.